 No. 2 Gonzaga drew within a single basket with just 7:52 remaining in the game after BYU got itself into foul trouble.
 The BYU crowd, with almost 5000 members of that crowd having waited in line outside of the Marriott Center for up to four days, did everything it could to help BYU keep its lead.
 The ROC section made every shot difficult for the Zags as the noise level in the Marriott Center often drowned out the on-air commentators.

-BYU would show the strength of its offensive over the final seven minutes of the game, never allowing Gonzaga to get closer than five points to the BYU lead with less than five minutes remaining in the historic matchup.
+BYU would show the strength of its offense over the ensuing minutes of the game, never allowing Gonzaga to get closer than five points to the BYU lead with less than five minutes remaining in the historic matchup.
 Childs continued to lead BYU’s scoring, finishing with a game-high 28 points including a thunderous slam to add the finishing touches on a 91-78 BYU win.

 BYU fans could be seen rushing towards the nearest court entrances with the final minutes of the game winding down.
 The Marriott Center court completely disappeared when the final buzzer went off as thousands of BYU students and fans rushed the court to celebrate with the men’s basketball team.